GrayWing100/Bug_Reports/BugReport - demoblaze.md

 ### Expected Behavior
    - There should be an input field for the email address during sign-up.
-   - The system should validate the entered data and display an appropriate error if the user doesn't exist.
+   - The system should validate the entered data and display an appropriate error message if the username already exists or if the email field is missing.
-   -

 ### Actual Behavior
    - The sign-up form only asks for a username and password, with no field for an email address.
-   - When random data is entered, the system incorrectly displays "User already exists," even if the username does not exist.
+   - The system displays a "Sign up successful" message, even though the entered username isn't validated.

 ### Screenshots
 ![demoblaze - SingUp](https://github.com/GrayWing100/Bug_Reports/blob/main/pictures/demoblaze-singUp.png)

+### Test data: Username: Random Text & Password: Random Numbers